Book a Demo — get a $25 Amazon gift card

 Do I need employee advocacy software or can we use LinkedIn natively?

 You can share manually, but adoption drops fast without a system.
-Advocacy platforms solve three problems: giving employees ready-to-share content (no blank page), reducing publishing friction (one-click vs. copy-paste), and sustaining participation (gamification, analytics, reminders).
+Platforms solve three problems: ready-to-share content (no blank page), publishing friction (one-click vs copy-paste), and sustained participation (gamification, analytics, reminders).
 Most programs stall without tooling within 90 days.

 How long does it take to launch an employee advocacy program?

-A focused LinkedIn program can launch in 2–4 weeks: one week to curate initial content, one week for pilot onboarding, one week for broader rollout.
-Enterprise multi-channel programs with compliance review often take 2–3 months.
-Start small—a pilot group of 10–20 people beats a delayed company-wide launch.
+A focused LinkedIn program can launch in 2–4 weeks: curate content, pilot a cross-functional group, then expand.
+Enterprise multi-channel or EX platforms with compliance review often take 2–3 months (Sociabble implementations are commonly cited around ~3 months).
+Start with 10–20 people before a company-wide rollout.

 What ROI should I expect from employee advocacy?

-Employee shares typically achieve 561% greater reach than brand channels alone and 24% higher engagement.
-For B2B, the pipeline impact is harder to attribute directly—but teams consistently report warmer sales conversations, increased inbound interest, and stronger employer brand when advocacy programs stay active.
+Employee shares are widely associated with ~561% greater reach than brand channels alone and ~24% higher engagement.
+Pipeline attribution is harder, but B2B teams consistently report warmer sales conversations, more inbound interest, and stronger employer brand when programs stay active.

 Is employee advocacy the same as influencer marketing?

-No. Influencer marketing pays external creators to promote your brand.
-Employee advocacy activates your own team—people who already know your product, customers, and culture.
-The content is more authentic, the reach compounds internally, and the cost structure is fundamentally different.
+No. Influencer marketing pays external creators.
+Employee advocacy activates your own team—people who already know your product and customers.
+Content is more authentic, reach compounds through existing networks, and the cost structure is different.

-Empanada is built for B2B teams who need adoption—not another tool that collects dust.
-Book a demo to see it in action.
+Empanada is built for B2B teams who need adoption—not another enterprise suite that collects dust.
+Book a demo and measure posts published in week one.